gbsoares/NFC-Library/README.md

 ## Installation

 ### libnfc
 The first step in connecting the Raspberry Pi to the PN532 board is to install the [libnfc library](http://nfc-tools.org/index.php?title=Main_Page).
-I have copied the instructions from [Adafruit](https://learn.adafruit.com/adafruit-nfc-rfid-on-raspberry-pi/building-libnfc) in case they change their page in the future.
+I have copied the instructions from [Adafruit](https://learn.adafruit.com/adafruit-nfc-rfid-on-raspberry-pi/overview) in case they change their page in the future.
+Their explanation is more detailed so I would recommend following their installation process.
 * Go to [this link](https://code.google.com/p/libnfc/source/browse/?name=libnfc-1.7.0) and download the libnfc tar file.
 You then want to run the following command to extract the files:
 ```
 $ cd /home/pi